varnish/Varnish-Book/varnish_book.rst

    | backend poll  | One per backend poll      | Health checks          |
    +---------------+---------------------------+------------------------+

-   Most of the time, we only deal with the cache-worker threads when configuring Varnish.
-With the exception of the amount of thread pools, all the other threads are not configurable.

    For tuning Varnish, you need to think about your expected traffic.
-The thread model allows you to use multiple thread pools, but time and experience has shown that as long as you have 2 thread pools, adding more will not increase performance.

-   The most important thread setting is the number of worker threads.
+   The most important thread setting is the number of cache-worker threads.
+   You may configure ``thread_pool_min`` and ``thread_pool_max``.
+   These parameters are per thread pool.

+   Although Varnish threading model allows you to use multiple thread pools, we recommend you to do not modify this parameter.
+   Time and experience shows that 2 thread pools are enough.
+   Adding more pools will not increase performance.

    .. note::

       If you run across tuning advice that suggests running one thread pool for each CPU core, rest assured that this is old advice.
       Experiments and data from production environments have revealed that as long as you have two thread pools (which is the default), there is nothing to gain by increasing the number of thread pools.
+      Still, you may increase the number of threads per pool.

+      All other thread variables are not configurable.

 Threading parameters
 --------------------

 - Thread pools can safely be ignored
-- Maximum: Roughly 5000 (total)
+- Maximum: roughly 5000 (total)
 - Start them sooner rather than later
 - Maximum and minimum values are per thread pool